lmller/codingchallenge/README.md

 ### Before you submit

 - Make sure everything works :-)
-- Think: Does the code meet the quality requirements of my usual work?
-Would I create a Pull Request like this?
+- Think: _"Does the code meet the quality requirements of my usual work?
+Would I create a Pull Request like this?"_